IcaroBernardes/carnaval/README.md

 country in a kaleidoscope of sound and color.
 One of its many shapes is the yearly competition between Samba Schools in Rio.
 The `carnaval` R package provides easy access to both datasets on the competition and color palettes inspired by the carioca Samba Schools.
+The package focuses on the main league of the competition (“Grupo Especial”).

 Currently, all data comes from the [Galeria do Samba](https://galeriadosamba.com.br) portal.
 If you like this package,